Maitri05patel/mood-color-palette/README.md

 Technologies Used:
-HTML
+HTML,

-CSS (with smooth transitions and shadows)
+CSS (with smooth transitions and shadows),
 JavaScript (DOM interaction and dynamic behavior)